Mexican amusement park

 What if you could wake up feeling energized, with heightened awareness of everything around you?
 Channeled constructively, fear does that.
 Fear is a gift when it increases your motivation and gives you energy to move through it and make changes that will ultimately make you a happier person.

 Too many people stay stuck in their fear rather than being uncomfortable for long enough to learn to use it to their advantage.
 Whenever I come back to the U.S. after being in Mexico, I am struck by the level of fear people are living with.
 Their level of anxiety manifests in how quickly they are to be angry and annoyed.
 At the heart of anger is always fear.

-Happily, not every change even has to be permanent.
+Happily, not every change even has to be permanent, including life in Mexico.
 You can always go back to your old work, your old hobbies and your old lifestyle.
 You can always move back.
 You can go home again.

 I still haven’t decided whether living in Mexico will be permanent.
 Every year I understand Mexico as a place where I could retire one day with more grace, dignity and comfort than I could ever afford at home.